by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 Driving is also an excellent option if you have the time and if you are interested in Scandinavia tours with the extra flexibility that comes with renting a car.
 For instance, the Øresund Bridge connects Copenhagen (Denmark) to Malmö (Sweden) and makes for a beautiful drive.
 Interestingly, the bridge serves both as a railway and a motorway.
 If you are driving within Denmark you can cover the distance between the farthest points in the country in under 6 hours!

 Keep the following points in mind if you are considering a self-drive:

 - There’s much scenery to be enjoyed and road conditions are generally good, but winter driving requires experience.
-This is particularly true if you are heading north in Sweden or Finland.
+This is particularly true if you are heading north in Sweden or Finland to see the Northern Lights, for instance.
 That means that you are getting close to crossing the Arctic Circle… expect snow!

 - Returning a car at a location other than the pick up one will cost you.
 One-way fees are hefty!

 - You do not need an international driver’s license.
 Just bring your license from your home country and your passport with you.

 - In the Nordic countries, many rental cars already come standard with some sort of navigation system.